Skyzeala/Soulgun/README.md

 ## Attributions
 Special thanks to [Lazy Foo' Productions](https://lazyfoo.net/tutorials/SDL/) for the tutorial on SDL usage and capabilities.

+Special thanks to [Giovanni Codes Games](https://giovanni.codes) for a guide on installing SDL2 on Windows with VSCode.

 Entity sprites based on graphics designed by [OpenMoji](https://openmoji.org/) – the open-source emoji and icon project.
 License: [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/#)

 ## Build instructions macOS